 • For the first time in Augustana’s history, 55 percent of students now have a meaningful international experience by the time of their graduation.

-• New programs have been added in Africana studies, creative writing, engineering physics, graphic design, international business, journalism/new media and neuroscience; faculty leaders have launched the Augustana Center for Polar Studies and the Augustana Center for the Study of Pluralism and the Civil Sphere, and women’s lacrosse was added as the college’s 22nd varsity sport.
+• New programs have been added in Africana studies, creative writing, engineering physics, ethics, graphic design, international business, journalism, music composition and neuroscience; faculty leaders have launched the Augustana Center for Polar Studies, the Augustana Center for the Study of Pluralism and the Civil Sphere, and the Upper Mississippi Studies Center.

-Prior to joining Augustana College, he was dean at Capital University Law School.
-Capital’s is the only law school in the nation affiliated with the ELCA.
+Prior to joining Augustana College, he was dean at Capital University Law School, the only law school in the nation affiliated with the Evangelical Lutheran Church in America.
 Prior to joining Capital’s law program, he served as associate dean and professor at the University of Montana School of Law.
-From 1979 through 1985, he practiced corporate law with the Milwaukee law firm of Frisch, Dudek and Slattery.
-He is both a C.P.A. and a lawyer.
+From 1979 through 1985, he practiced corporate law with the Milwaukee firm of Frisch, Dudek and Slattery.
+He is a CPA and a lawyer.

-Steve and Jane have three children: Daniel, a Williams College and Boston University Law School graduate, is a lawyer in Michigan; Timothy, a graduate of Middlebury College and University of Wisconsin Graduate School, is a computer scientist in California, and Angela, who is an Augustana student.
-Steve and Jane are the proud grandparents of Kirana Wenxin Lynne Bahls and Asha He-ping Bahls.
-Jane and Steve are members of Trinity Lutheran Church in Moline.
+Steve and Jane have three children: Daniel, a Williams College and Boston University Law School graduate, is a lawyer in Massachusetts; Timothy, a graduate of Middlebury College and the University of Wisconsin-Madison Graduate School, is a computer scientist in Wisconsin; and Angela, an Augustana alumna, is a graduate student in communication sciences and disorders at the University of Arizona.
+Steve and Jane also are the proud grandparents of Kirana Wenxin Lynne Bahls, Asha He-ping Bahls and Jivan Ananda Wijaya.